Psychosis Programs

 If you need someone to talk to, call one of the local crisis lines:

-The Early Program is for individuals aged 15-30 who experienced a first-time psychosis episode within the past 12 months.
+The Early First Episode Psychosis (FEP) Program is for individuals aged 15-30 who experienced a first-time psychosis episode within the past 12 months.
 First episode psychosis refers to the first time someone experiences a psychotic episode or symptoms.
 People experiencing a first episode may not understand what is happening.
 The symptoms can be highly disturbing and unfamiliar, leaving the person confused and distressed.

-In the Early Program, we offer the following services:
+In the program, we offer the following services:

 What is Psychosis?